IshmaelRogers/ConvolutionalNN/README.md

 # Convolutional Neural Networks
-Contains code and an explanation of the theories and best practices for constructing Convolutional Neural Networks
+Contains code and an explanation of the theories and best practices for constructing Convolutional Neural Networks Object detection

 # Color

+Can be represented based on the amount of red, green and blue (RGB) pixels

+Or can be represented as a function of hue saturation and value.

 # Statistical Invariance

+What is?

+why is it important how can I use it

+Sounds like a way to statistical decouple multiple datasets

 # Convolutional Networks

+Understand the word convolution

 # Intuition